Space (The X-Files): Plot

 Belt returns home and has another flashback.
 As he lies in bed in agony, an astral presence leaves his body and flies out the window, heading into the sky.
 The astronauts then report hearing a thump outside the shuttle and begin to experience an oxygen leak.
 Belt fixes the situation but orders the mission to proceed.
 The payload is successfully deployed, but an astronaut reports seeing a ghostlike entity outside the shuttle.
 Meanwhile, the agents examine NASA records and find evidence that Belt played a role in other failed missions, including the Challenger disaster.

 Belt behaves irrationally and collapses screaming as he hears mention of the entity from the astronauts.
 Paramedics are called to attend to him and find him cowering under his desk, whimpering and begging for help.
 Before Belt is taken away, he tells the agents that the shuttle will not survive reentry due to sabotage by "the face", which has possessed his body since the spacewalk.
 At his urging, they alert the shuttle to change its trajectory and are just able to land it successfully.

 In the hospital, Belt continues to wrestle with the presence, telling Mulder he wasn't responsible but also couldn't stop it, as "it came to me, it lives in me".
-Eventually, in a last struggle with the re-possessing entity, he leaps from the window to his death–experiencing a lengthy flashback to his last space mission as he falls.
+Eventually, in a last struggle with the re-possessing entity, he leaps from the window to his death–experiencing a flashback to his last space mission as he falls.
 Before his funeral, Mulder theorizes that, while Belt was compelled to sabotage the launches by the entity possessing him, he was also the one who sent Generoo the evidence of what was taking place.
 He lauds Belt's final sacrifice, stating that in the end he gave his life for the mission, as befits a true astronaut.